markokfs/dhnpype/README.md

 ## It calculates:

-	- Section-by-section distribution of heat flow losses
+	- Section-by-section distribution of heat flow losses (absolute and normalised)
 	- Temperature and mass flow evolution along the pipeline
 	- System-level cumulative losses
 	- Total heat flow in the system